Man accused of urinating on co-passenger on Air India flight arrested from Bengaluru | Business

 Delhi Police on Saturday arrested from Bengaluru the man who allegedly urinated on a woman co-passenger on an Air India flight, officials said.

-Delhi Police had registered an FIR against him on January 4 on a complaint given by the woman to Air India.

-Deputy Commissioner of Police (Airport) Ravi Kumar Singh said, ''Accused Shankar Mishra in IGIA case has been arrested from Bengaluru by a Delhi Police team.
-He has been brought to Delhi and further investigation into the case is in progress.''
-The accused was staying at his sister's house in Sanjay Nagar, Bengaluru.
-The city police assisted the Delhi Police team in arresting him, a Bengaluru police official said.
+Deputy Commissioner of Police (Airport) Ravi Kumar Singh said, ''Accused Shankar Mishra has been arrested from Bengaluru by a Delhi Police team.
+He has been brought to Delhi and further investigation into the case is underway.''
+A Bengaluru police official said the city police assisted the Delhi Police team in arresting the accused.

 Mishra had switched off his mobile phone on January 3 and his last location was traced to Bengaluru, Delhi Police officials said.

-He used to take a taxi to travel in Bengaluru.
+According to sources, he used to take taxis to travel in Bengaluru but following the incident, the accused switched to a private vehicle to commute in the city.
 His travel history was extracted and the route he used to take to reach his office was followed, they said.

 Late on Friday night, Mishra's location was traced to Mysuru.
-By the time the Delhi Police team reached there, he had alighted from the taxi.
-The taxi driver was questioned, which yielded some leads, they said.
+By the time the Delhi Police team reached there, he had fled, they said, adding the accused was finally traced at a homestay at Chinappa Layout on the outskirts of Bengaluru which he frequented.

-Mishra often stayed at the place from where he was arrested, the police said.
+Police claimed that he is not cooperating in the investigation and changing his statements.
+During interrogation, the accused told police that he does not remember anything about the incident since he was sleepy.
+It was only when other passengers on the flight told him about his act, he apologised to the victim, police said.

+Mishra admitted that he was under the influence of alcohol.
+He claimed that while travelling in the US, he and his friend took turns driving the car and he did not get proper sleep, a senior police officer said.

 According to the FIR, the accused begged the woman not to lodge a complaint against him, saying he was a family man and did not wish his wife and child to be affected by the incident.